Distillery-Dev/ComfyUI-serverless/README.md

 - **Basic testing**: Test nodes like DiscomfortTestRunner successfully execute workflows via `run_sequential()`, including data injection/extraction.
 Minimal workflows (e.g., test_server.json) and more complex ones (e.g., image extension and upscaling pipelines, handling of 'ref' and 'val' variables) complete with correct outputs.

 ### What may NOT be Working ❌
-- **Unintuitive structure**: The module structure is unintuitive and must be better fleshed out, ideally by subclassing them all into a single Discomfort class.
+- ~~**Unintuitive structure**: The module structure is unintuitive and must be better fleshed out, ideally by subclassing them all into a single Discomfort class.~~ **FIXED: New Discomfort class provides unified API**
 - **Logging segregation**: Discomfort logs are currently interleaved with ComfyUI's terminal output, making debugging harder in verbose scenarios.
 - **Error handling**: The code is still too brittle.
 Errors, when they do occur, usually require a full restart.
 The error handling logic must be thoroughly reviewed and improved so that it fails gracefully.
 - **Memory leaks or mishandling on Context**: The WorkflowContext object is still in alpha stage and may not be deemed fully tested.
 There may be memory leaks, and there potentially are unaddressed scenarios to consider (ex: temp folder reaching maximum size on Linux machines).